Pinkerton (album): Release and promotion

-Geffen A&R rep Todd Sullivan described Pinkerton as a "very brave record", but worried: "What sort of light does this put the band in?
+Todd Sullivan, an A&R representative from Weezer's record label, Geffen, described Pinkerton as a "very brave record", but worried: "What sort of light does this put the band in?
 It could have been interpreted as them being a disposable pop band."
 Geffen was pleased with the record and felt that fans would not be disappointed.

 Weezer turned down a video treatment for the lead single, "El Scorcho", proposed by Spike Jonze, who had helped raise Weezer's status with his videos for "Undone – The Sweater Song" and "Buddy Holly".
-Cuomo said: "I really want the songs to come across untainted this time around...
-I really want to communicate my feelings directly and because I was so careful in writing that way.
+Cuomo said: "I really want the songs to come across untainted this time around… I really want to communicate my feelings directly and because I was so careful in writing that way.
 I'd hate for the video to kinda misrepresent the song, or exaggerate certain aspects."
-The "El Scorcho" video featured the band playing in an assembly hall in Los Angeles, surrounded by light fixtures flashing in time to the music.
+The "El Scorcho" video features Weezer playing in an assembly hall in Los Angeles, surrounded by light fixtures flashing in time to the music.
 The director, Mark Romanek, quit after arguments with Cuomo, leaving Cuomo to edit the video himself.
 The video debuted on MTV's 120 Minutes and received moderate airplay.

-Pinkerton debuted at number 19 on the US Billboard charts, its highest position.
-It sold 47,000 copies its first week, falling far short of Weezer's previous album sales.
+Pinkerton debuted at number 19 on the US Billboard 200 chart, its highest position.
+It sold 47,000 copies its first week, falling far short of the sales of Weezer's first album.
+"El Scorcho" reached number 19, and "The Good Life" reached number 32.
 As Pinkerton was not meeting sales expectations, Weezer felt pressure to make another music video more to the liking of MTV.
-The music video for "The Good Life", directed by Jonathan Dayton and Valerie Faris, stars Mary Lynn Rajskub as a pizza delivery girl and uses simultaneous camera angles appearing on screen as a fractured full image.
+The video for "The Good Life", directed by Jonathan Dayton and Valerie Faris, stars Mary Lynn Rajskub as a pizza delivery girl, and uses simultaneous camera angles appearing on screen as a fractured full image.
 Geffen rush-released the video to try to save the album, but was not successful.

 Tour

-In October 1996, Weezer toured the Far East, with concert appearances in Australia, New Zealand and Japan.
+In October 1996, Weezer toured Australia, New Zealand and Japan.
 Afterwards, they flew home to Los Angeles, where Wilson and Sharp made a promotional appearance on the nationally syndicated radio show Modern Rock Live.
 On November 1, Weezer began a tour of North America at the Ventura Theatre in Ventura, California.
-On November 6, Weezer performed an acoustic set at Shorecrest High School in Seattle due to a contest won by a student.
-A few of the performances were released in 1997 on the Good Life EP.
+On November 6, they performed an acoustic set at Shorecrest High School in Seattle due to a contest won by a student.

 Weezer continued to tour until mid-1997.
-The tour was postponed when sisters Mykel, Carli and Trysta Allan died in a car accident while driving home from a Weezer show in Denver, Colorado.
-Mykel and Carli ran Weezer's fan club and helped manage publicity for several other Los Angeles bands, and had inspired the "Sweater Song" B-side "Mykel and Carli".
+The tour was postponed when the sisters Mykel, Carli and Trysta Allan died in a car accident while driving home from a Weezer show in Denver, Colorado.
+Mykel and Carli ran Weezer's fan club and helped manage publicity for several other Los Angeles bands, and had inspired the Weezer song "Mykel and Carli".
 Weezer canceled a show to attend their funeral.
 In August, Weezer and other bands held a benefit concert for their family in Los Angeles.